Sweet Potato Black Bean Taquitos

 Remove from the oven, let cool for 5 minutes and serve warm with the dips, toppings & sides of your choosing.

-Store in the fridge 3-5 days and enjoy for lunch or dinner all week long.
+Store in the fridge for 3-5 days and enjoy for lunch or dinner all week long.

 My family loves to have these with guacamole, our homemade spicy cashew-based nacho cheese sauce, and a kale & romaine salad with cilantro-lime dressing.